Understanding storage & content delivery options

 End-user documentation on the editor’s file manager can be found here.

-If you need more control on what files users should be able to upload, consider connecting the editor to your file system.
+If you need more control on what files users should be able to upload, you may activate file manager limitations in the Privacy & Security section of your app’s configuration.
+In alternative, you may consider connecting the editor to your file system.

 About BEE storage

 By default, images used in emails and pages created with the editor are stored in BEE’s file storage system.
 BEE uses Amazon Web Service’s S3 service for storage, and leverages Amazon’s Content Delivery Network (CloudFront) for fast content delivery.

 Storage and delivery fees